MCG-NJU/BCN/README.md

 ### Training and Testing of BCN
 * All the following `DS` is `breakfast`, `50salads` or `gtea`, and `SP` is the split number (1-5) for 50salads and (1-4) for the other two datasets.
 * For each dataset, we need to train a model of all the splits, and report the average performance on splits as the final result.
-We kindly remind that although the performance behavior on different splits varies a lot, we should still select the models of the same epoch for all splits in a specific dataset.

 #### 1. Training full-resolution barrier generation module